EpsilonSolutions/netscaler-command-reference/docs/ca/ca-action/ca-action.md

 Name of the load balancing virtual server that has the T2100 appliances as services.

 <b>comment</b>
-Information about the content adaptation action.
+Information about the content accelerator action.

 <b>type</b>
 Specifies whether the NetScaler must lookup for the response on the T2100 appliance or serve the response directly from the server.